Lee Hamilton

-Lee Herbert Hamilton (born April 20, 1931) is an American politician and lawyer from Indiana.
-He is a former member of the United States House of Representatives and a former member of the U.S. Homeland Security Advisory Council.
+Lee Herbert Hamilton (April 20, 1931 – February 3, 2026) was an American politician and lawyer from Indiana.
+He was a member of the United States House of Representatives and a member of the U.S. Homeland Security Advisory Council.
 A member of the Democratic Party, Hamilton represented the 9th congressional district of Indiana from 1965 to 1999.
-Following his departure from Congress, he has served on a number of governmental advisory boards, most notably as the vice chairman of the 9/11 Commission.
+Following his departure from Congress, he served on a number of governmental advisory boards, most notably as the vice chairman of the 9/11 Commission.

 Early life and education

-Hamilton was born in Daytona Beach, Florida, and raised in Evansville, Indiana.
+Hamilton was born in Daytona Beach, Florida, on April 20, 1931, and raised in Evansville, Indiana.
 He attended public schools and graduated from Evansville Central High School in 1948.
 An outstanding basketball player, he led the Central Bears to the state title game in March 1948; he then continued his playing career at DePauw University, where he played for Coach Jay McCreary.
 Hamilton graduated from DePauw in 1952, and from the Indiana University School of Law in 1956.
 He worked as a lawyer in private practice for the next ten years in Columbus, Indiana.